 So many of the recommended treatments for smartphone addiction come in the form of smartphone apps.
 It’s called fighting fire with fire, which is why firefighters always show up at burning buildings with flamethrowers.

 I tried Forest, the most popular productivity app for iOS.
 To use it, you click a button that plants a little virtual tree.
 The longer you stay away from your phone, the bigger the tree becomes, and the goal is to make your tree grow as big as possible.
 There is one major flaw, however.
 I didn’t give a shit about my tree.
 I’m from the generation that gleefully watched our Tamagotchis starve to death.
 A sad little virtual tree isn’t going to move the needle.
-Despite this, and despite the fact that it costs $1.99 USD, Forest has a solid five-star rating.
+Despite this, and despite the fact that it costs $1.99, Forest has a solid five-star rating.
 It’s anyone’s guess how, exactly, all those reviewers managed to rate the app without stunting the growth of their little trees.
 Life finds a way, I guess.

 After that failure, I tried following the New York Times’ advice and made my screen grayscale.
 I have terrible eyes that get worn down by my phone’s normal vibrancy, so all this trick did was make it easier to look at.
-Had I not changed it back to full color, I don’t think I would have ever been able to look away.
+Had I not changed it back to full colour, I don’t think I would have ever been able to look away.

 To get an idea about the severity of my smartphone dependence, I downloaded Checky.
 It is probably the worst app I’ve ever used.
 All Checky does is tell you how many times you’ve looked at your phone.
 While you could do this with a pen and a pad of paper, Checky needs to be on and running in the background in order to work.
 It tracks your location for some reason, meaning the app is constantly (and suspiciously) using your device’s GPS.